-The time has come when machine translation, first conceptualized in the 1960s, is finally useful.
+The time has come when machine translation, first conceptualized in the 1960s, is finally becoming useful.
 Google and hundreds of smaller companies have developed algorithms, mined data, used human translation examples and employed syntactic and contextual analysis and every tool in the book to come up with software that essentially breaks down the language barrier completely.
 You can now automatically translate every website, and in most languages the result is acceptable.
+Hold your mobile phone up to a sign, open Google Translate, and it translates what it sees.
 Twitter offers a link under every foreign-language tweet to translate it into a foreign language to translate.
 (This is powered by Bing and often produces hilarious results!)
 Some social networks always appear in your preferred language, translating content on the fly.
 WeChat has a translation options for every chat that is surprisingly good.
 Even dating apps have included automated translation options so that you can now easily find a mate who does not speak your language.
 In other words, millions of people now regularly consume content in a language in which it was not created - often without realizing it.

 We will soon live in a world where languages no longer matter.